SrijanRoy14/AutoClassifier/README.md

 # AutoClassifier
-An approach to auto ml, from data ingestion to model training all in a few clicks.
+An approach to auto ml, from data ingestion to model training all in a few clicks and easy deployment with docker compose!